Gaming Hours per Day Calculator

 Here’s a concise overview before we dive into the key points:

-- Gather your playtime from platforms, logs, or parental controls.
+2. Gather your total gaming hours for that period from platforms, logs, or parental controls.

 These points provide quick orientation—use them alongside the full explanations in this page.